Tees Valley: Rail

-York-based LNER serves the full length of the ECML and operates most of the stations on the route.
-Grand Central has linked Teesside with London since December 2007 with a non-stop from York onwards.
+York-based LNER serves the full length of the ECML and operates Darlington railway station.
+There is also a daily LNER service from Middlesbrough to London King's Cross, while Grand Central has linked Teesside with London since December 2007 with a non-stop from York onwards.
 It does not have electric trains, and uses the Northallerton–Eaglescliffe Line and Durham Coast Line.
+CrossCountry operate regular services from Darlington to Newcastle-Upon-Tyne, Scotland, Leeds, Birmingham and southwest England.

-Local-service routes in the Tees Valley are provided by Northern, based in Manchester.
-TransPennine Express, also based in Manchester, has long-distance services from Middlesbrough to Manchester, via West Yorkshire.
+Local-service routes in the Tees Valley are provided by Northern Trains.
+TransPennine Express has inter-regional services from Saltburn to Manchester Airport, via Leeds.

 Air

 Teesside International Airport serves the area and has a regular service from Amsterdam, Schiphol airport.

+Media

+Television

+The area is served by BBC North East and Cumbria and ITV Tyne Tees, the local based-television station Local TV Teesside also broadcast to the area.
+Television signals are received from either the Pontop Pike or Bilsdale TV transmitters.

+Radio

+Radio stations for the area are: